leelasmelser/essays/digMockup/digmed/README.md

 #### 1935
 - October 22nd - Enrico Fermi discovers a method to create a greater variety of radionuclides using neutrons.
 #### 1938
-- Otto Hahn and Fritz Strassmann split uranium apart, creating several lighter elements – such as barium – which demonstrated atomic fission.
+- Otto Hahn and Fritz Strassmann split uranium apart, creating several lighter elements – such as barium – which demonstrates atomic fission.
 #### 1939
 - Lise Meitner, Niels Bohr, and Otto Frisch used Hahn and Strassmann’s discovery to confirm Einstein’s theory of mass and energy from 1905 by calculating the masses of the fission products and finding that they did not equal the uranium’s mass, proving that it had been turned into energy during fission.
 - Leo Szilard and Fermi propose a new method of slowing emitted neutrons to more effectively cause fission.